Key Highlights

 -

-Projections: Nurse salaries in Switzerland will experience a yearly increase of 4-5% during the next ten years because of inflation-based boosts along with expanded workforce needs and legislative wage policy changes.
-Irrespective of population ageing and healthcare technological progress, nurses who specialize in advanced competencies will find expanding job prospects along with rewarding compensation rates.
+Projections: Nurse salaries in Switzerland will experience a yearly increase of 4-5% during the next ten years because of inflation-based boosts, along with expanded workforce needs and legislative wage policy changes.
+Irrespective of population ageing and healthcare technological progress, nurses who specialise in advanced competencies will find expanding job prospects along with rewarding compensation rates.

 -